ShanGlor/INAV-STM32F405/README.md

 * LED Strip
 * Beeper
 * 2x PINIO
-* PPM receiver: not supported
-* IBUS and CRSF supported
+* PPM, IBUS and CRSF supported
 * No Built in inverter for SBUS input (buy or DIY a converter)

 # FC Pinout: